 While on the surface group policies appear to be the least financially restrictive, in some cases they may not be the best option for you and your family.
 It’s important to remember that while initial cost is definitely a primary concern, insurance policies should be evaluated with more than cost in mind.

-B. Limitations of Private Policies
+B. Limitations of Group Insurance Coverage

 - Restricted Options: While we may be given a handful of insurance options, it’s not the same as we would find on the open market.
 Many companies push their self-funded plans to employees, sometimes offering bonuses or other incentives to choose a plan that best serves the company.
 In smaller companies there may be no choice at all.
 Choosing something as important as health insurance should give us the same autonomy we have choosing auto insurance, for instance, but it doesn’t.